Compare Electricity Plans

 Compare latest electricity plans and prices for South Australia

-Canstar Blue’s 2019 review of South Australian electricity providers compares Lumo Energy, Alinta Energy, Origin Energy, Simply Energy, EnergyAustralia and AGL on their customer service, bill & cost clarity, online tools & advice, ease of sign-up, environmental sustainability, value for money and overall satisfaction.
+Canstar Blue’s review of South Australian electricity providers compares Alinta Energy, Lumo Energy, AGL, Origin Energy, EnergyAustralia and Simply Energy on their customer service, bill & cost clarity, online tools & advice, ease of sign-up, environmental sustainability, value for money and overall satisfaction.

 Here are the best energy providers in SA as rated by customers in Canstar Blue’s latest satisfaction survey:

 Over recent years, our ratings have highlighted a clear divide in customer satisfaction between the biggest electricity providers and some of the smaller challengers, with Lumo Energy and Simply Energy dominating this category since we began comparing SA power companies in 2010.
-This year, Lumo Energy has proved a clear winner, scoring five-star reviews in most research areas, including customer service and value for money as it returned to the top of the table for the first time since 2015.
-Alinta Energy, Origin Energy and Simply Energy all scored four stars overall this year, with EnergyAustralia and AGL back on three stars.
+This year, however, Alinta Energy has totally flipped the script, reaching the top of the leaderboard in scoring five stars for overall satisfaction, customer service and ease of sign-up.
+Lumo Energy, AGL and Origin Energy scored four stars overall this year, with EnergyAustralia and Simply Energy back on three stars.

 Read on as we explain everything you need to know about these six electricity providers, and how to get a better deal from them.
-But first, here is a selection of the cheapest published deals on our database.
+But first, why not jump into our electricity comparison tool below, or keep scrolling for a selection of the cheapest published deals on our database.

-Energy giant Origin has completely relaunched its product offerings in recent times, following the introduction of new industry regulations designed to tighten up the way retailers market their plans, with a move away from large conditional discounts.
+Energy giant Origin completely relaunched its product offerings in recent times, following the introduction of new industry regulations designed to tighten up the way retailers market their plans, with a move away from large conditional discounts.
 The first plan has the lowest rates, but in order to be eligible, customers must agree to a range of conditions like setting up direct debit and agreeing to email billing and communications.
 The other main plan Origin is advertising is suited to those that want more flexibility in their billing and payments, carrying slightly higher rates in exchange.
 Origin’s third plan offers no credit card or late payment fees.
-The last has the same rates as the Reference Price and no conditional discounts.
 All plans come with no exit fees or lock in contracts.
 Origin is also one of Australia’s leading solar power retailers, with specific plans for customers who own solar panels.
 In addition, concession card holders in SA may be eligible for Origin’s SA Concessions Energy Discount Offer, with notable savings off the Reference Price.
 So here for further details.

 As you might expect from one of the big electricity retailers, EnergyAustralia also drastically changed its plan offerings following the intense scrutiny of the industry and subsequent rule changes.
 It now focuses on competitive, fixed pricing as its main selling point.
 The first fixed rate plan has no discounts but rates locked in for 12 months, while the other fixed rate plan comes with an unconditional discount.
 EnergyAustralia’s third offer simply matches the Reference Price for South Australia.
 All EnergyAustralia plans are said to be carbon neutral for those who opt in (you’ll need to check the EA website for details).
 The retailer helpfully publishes estimated monthly costs for all its plans online so you’ll have an idea of what you’ll pay before signing up.